From bribes to “diplomatic cover”: what is known about the border guards’ case

 What is the essence of the scheme

-According to the investigation, in 2023, a group of individuals organized the illegal transportation of cigarettes across the state border.
-Border guards played a key role in ensuring unhindered passage, guaranteeing no checks in exchange for money.
+According to investigators, in 2023, a group of individuals established an illegal cigarette smuggling operation across the state border.
+Border guards played a key role in ensuring unimpeded passage, guaranteeing the absence of inspections in exchange for money.

-To avoid control, they used cars registered in the Czech Republic and Austria.
-They installed license plates that were visually similar to diplomatic ones.
+To evade inspection, they used vehicles registered in the Czech Republic and Austria.
+These vehicles were fitted with license plates visually similar to diplomatic ones.

-The passengers of these cars were holders of diplomatic passports, including family members of Ukrainian diplomats in EU countries.
+The passengers in these cars were holders of diplomatic passports—specifically, family members of Ukrainian diplomats in EU countries.
 This allowed them to avoid detailed inspections by the customs and border authorities of European countries.

-The investigation also established that some of the high-ranking officials of the State Border Service had previously served alongside diplomats whose relatives later became participants in the scheme.
+The investigation also established that some high-ranking officials of the State Border Guard Service had previously served alongside diplomats whose relatives later became participants in the scheme.

 • Part 4 of Article 27 (aiding and abetting a crime),

-• Part 4 of Article 368 of the Criminal Code of Ukraine (obtaining unlawful benefits on an especially large scale).
+• Part 4 of Article 368 of the Criminal Code of Ukraine (obtaining an unlawful benefit on an especially large scale).

-The issue of choosing a preventive measure is currently being decided.
+The issue of selecting a preventive measure is currently being decided.

 The pre-trial investigation is ongoing.
-Law enforcement officials do not rule out the possibility of identifying other participants in the scheme and expanding the circle of suspects.
+Law enforcement officials do not rule out identifying other participants in the scheme and a possible expansion of the circle of suspects.

-At the same time, the NABU emphasizes that, in accordance with the Constitution of Ukraine, all persons involved in the case are considered innocent until proven guilty by a court of law.
+At the same time, the NABU emphasizes: in accordance with the Constitution of Ukraine, all individuals involved in the case are presumed innocent until proven guilty by a court of law.

 Reading now